BalloonBox-Inc/bbox-templates-fastapi/README.md

 # clone template to your project directory as a sub-directory
 git clone https://github.com/BalloonBox-Inc/bbox-templates-fastapi.git

-# move template content to your project directory (out of the sub-directory)
+# move template content to your project root directory (out of the cloned sub-directory)
-mv -v bbox-templates-fastapi/* .
+mv -v bbox-templates-fastapi/{*,.*} .

-# move hidden file to your project directory (out of the sub-directory)
-mv bbox-templates-fastapi/.github .

-# move hidden file to your project directory (out of the sub-directory)
-mv bbox-templates-fastapi/.vscode .

-# move hidden file to your project directory (out of the sub-directory)
-mv bbox-templates-fastapi/.gitignore .
 ```

 Delete bbox-templates-fastapi sub-directory from your project.